ScilifelabDataCentre/dds_web/README.md

 docker-compose --profile dev up
 ```

-This will give you the above two containers, but also `minio` to enable uploads to S3 storage and `mailcatcher` that will allow you to
+This will give you the above two containers, but also `mailcatcher` that will allow you to read
-read any sent emails by going to `localhost:1080` in a web browser.
+any sent emails by going to `localhost:1080` in a web browser.

 ```bash
 docker-compose --profile full-dev up
 ```

-Apart from the above four containers, you will also get redis to enable a persistent limiter for the API.
+Will also activate minio for s3 storage (clearly not functional with cli) and redis to enable a persistent limiter for the API.
 You also need to uncomment `RATELIMIT_STORAGE_URI` in `docker-compose.yml` to enable redis.

 If you prefer, you can run the web servers in 'detached' mode with the `-d` flag, which does not block your terminal.
 If using this method, you can stop the web server with the command `docker-compose down`.